FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 at the sub-General Government level will have serious implications for national fiscal policy -

-expenditure increases in the LA & other sectors with own resource income will have to be--- 9
+expenditure increases in the LA & other sectors with own resource income will have to be
+---
+9

 met by offsetting expenditure reductions in voted expenditure to ensure compliance with